 I imagine Googlebot does something similar, as Gary mentioned that it is built using a custom implementation similar to cURL.

-We know Googlebot analyses and extracts attributes from HTTP response headers, as the HTTP protocol is an critical part of how servers and clients communicate to each other.
+We know Googlebot analyses and extracts attributes from HTTP response headers, as the HTTP protocol is a critical part of how servers and clients communicate with each other.

-Do I think SEOs and developers should start using just HTTP canonical links?
+Do I think SEOs and developers should start using just canonical links in the HTTP Header response?

 It’s important you make sure that you use the solution that helps you get the job done.
 If that is using classic HTML tags then go for it (I will), if you use HTTP header links then keep at it.

-I personally would want to combine this technique with Oliver Mason’s XML Sitemap hack to see if these two techniques can help get a large amount of duplicate content crawled and analysed faster.
+I personally would want to combine this technique with XML Sitemap hack to see if these two techniques can help get a large amount of duplicate content crawled and analysed faster.